musaozkan/chatbot/chatbot/readme.md

 Here is the chatbot I implemented.

+First, you have to train the model using training.py file, then the chatbot will work.

 Hope you like it.